Russia reports record daily COVID-19 deaths

 1 minute read

-MOSCOW, Nov 13 (Reuters) - Russia on Saturday reported a new record one-day death toll of 1,241 from COVID-19 as well as 39,256 new coronavirus cases in the last 24 hours.
+MOSCOW, Nov 17 (Reuters) - Russia on Wednesday reported a new record one-day death toll of 1,247 from COVID-19, a little over a week after most of its regions emerged from a week-long workplace shutdown designed to curb the spread of the virus.

-Most of Russia's 80-plus regions lifted a week-long workplace shutdown at the beginning of the week that was designed to curb a surge in case numbers.
+The government coronavirus task force also reported 36,626 new coronavirus cases nationwide in the last 24 hours, including 2,966 in Moscow.

-Reporting by Gleb Stolyarov; writing by Tom Balmforth; editing by Alexander Smith
+Reporting by Gleb Stolyarov; Writing by Alexander Marrow; Editing by Maria Kiselyova

 Our Standards: The Thomson Reuters Trust Principles.